vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - `range`
 - `has`

-The intended pattern is simple: scanner code uses `has()` or `ParseCursor` when malformed data should be handled gracefully, and direct reads when the caller has already checked the range.
+The intended pattern is simple: scanner code uses `has()` or `RecordReader` when malformed data should be handled gracefully, and direct reads when the caller has already checked the range.

 ### 6.3 `SourceRange`